EsGeh/sgDevice/README.md

 ## Build and Install

-- turn the Arduino into a native MIDI device:
+- (only sgDevice ver 2) turn the Arduino into a native MIDI device:

 	plug the device in the PC via USB, then run: